Why More Women Are Considering Careers in the Trades

 Young Women Showing Increased Interest in the Trades

-A recent National Kitchen & Bath Association career survey of high school students showed interest levels in skilled trade careers are almost as high among females as males.
+A National Kitchen & Bath Association career survey of high school students showed interest levels in skilled trade careers are almost as high among females as males.
 Interest in remodeling and renovation ranked highest for females with high school class/training programs, largely derived from social media and working on home improvement projects.

 While learning a new skill and good pay were some of the perceived benefits of the trade industry, the study also indicated demanding physical work and a skepticism about salaries were some of the drawbacks.